 In line with his views, he also played public roles.
 For example, as a senior official, he courageously opposed the Athenians, who unlawfully demanded that the fleet commanders be put to death after the victorious battle near the Arginuz Islands (in 406).
 He showed similar civil courage when he failed to obey the order of thirty tyrants to arrest the Democrat Leon of Salamis.

 He was just ugly.
-He had bulging eyes, and a pouted lip, and to put it mildly, he was not a slender person.
+He had bulging eyes and a pouted lip; to put it mildly, he was not slender.
 As he himself put it, his belly was "too large".
 Neither did he attach any importance to his outward appearance or costumes, and therefore many Athenians considered him a weirdo.
 And regardless of the weather, in winter and summer, he wore the same coat and the same sandals or walked barefoot.

 Every day he practiced the virtue of courage, temperance, humility, and controlling the needs of the body and mind.
 He did not consider himself a sage.

 Socrates's Teaching - Knowledge, Truth, Good

 Perhaps the above information will allow us to better understand why for Socrates virtue was an absolute good (which was what he opposed to the relativism of the Sophists).
 For him, virtue was also the highest good that a man should strive for, disregarding dangers and death.